oaguy1/cl-yassg/README.md

 Next, one wants to consider files to be ignored.
 By default, no files are excluded and the `templates` and `.git` directories are excluded.
 One can exclude more files by invoking `exclude-file` or `exclude-dir` in their build scripts.

 Finally, one can invoke the build pipeline using the `make-site` function. `make-site` takes in input directory and output directory.
 The input directory needs to contain assets and markdown files.
-The output directory doesn't need to exist, but **will be overwritten if it does exist**.
+The output directory doesn't need to exist, but it**will be overwritten if it does exist**.
 Currently, files you remove from the input directory are not automatically removed from the output directory, they must be manually removed.

 Bringing this all together, here is a sample build script that builds a basic blog on macOS using QuickLisp with both input and target directories in source control and ignoring build scripts.